nebula-orchestrator/docs/docs/internals.md

         3. if the prune_id is larger then run pruning of docker images
     2. if any changes happened in the previous step save the newer configuration to the local config

+## the optional reporting system

+The optional reporter system is Kafka based, this is really a classic use-case for Kafka, where a lot of devices each send a single report every X seconds with it's current state configuration, the flow for the reporting system goes from the workers to the Kafka, from there a "reporter" component populates the backend DB with the data which the manager instances can in turn query to retrieve to the admin the state of managed devices.